 The latest freezing of the accounts of the fintech companies sends a warning message to all financial institutions in the country and other tech-based investment apps that encourage Nigerians to invest their monies in dollars instead of never stable Nigerian naira.

-The Godwin Emefiele-led apex bank rose from its meeting July 27, 2021 and announced its determination to take charge of the fx market largely monopolised by Bureau de Change operators spread across Nigeria.
+The Godwin Emefiele-led apex bank rose from its meeting on July 27, 2021, and announced its determination to take charge of the fx market largely monopolised by Bureau de Change operators spread across Nigeria.

 Since then, the apex bank had consistently warned that it will not hesitate to sanction any firms, banks or individuals found to have violated its fx regulations.